zehfernandes/jQuery.DebugCssAnimation/README.md

 ## Bookmarklet

 Alternatively, you can use the tool as a bookmarklet.
-See the [bookmarklet demo page](demo/bookmarklet-demo.html) for more details.
+See the [bookmarklet demo page](http://zehfernandes.github.io/jQuery.DebugCssAnimation/demo/bookmarklet-demo.html) for more details.

 ## To-do

+* Better input using the bookmarklet tool
 * Try to discover a way to build a timeline (if you have a idea how to do that.
 Help! :D)
 * Add CSS Transition support
 * Put a button for change the easing effects during the tests.